NethermindEth/auditagent-scoring-algo/README.md

 ## Scoring Algorithm | Python version

-Minimal standalone Python CLI to run the same evaluation pipeline as the Next.js app, but able to work against an external data repo.
+Minimal standalone Python CLI to run the same evaluation pipeline as the AuditAgent benchmark, but able to work against an external data repo as well.
 It:

 - Targets an external data root with folders like: `auditagent/`, `baseline/`, `repos/`, `source_of_truth/`
 - Reads scan results from `<data_root>/<scan_source>/<repo>_results.json` (e.g., `auditagent/` or `baseline/`)